 This is one of the Oregon rides that is expertly covered in Jim Moore’s 75 Classic Rides Oregon (see the “Oregon” section in Rides by Region).

 This ride is the greatest climb and descent in Oregon.
 ‘Nuff said.
-You’ll ride through three distinct ecosystems, each rewarding in its own way: perfect Oregon rainforest, big-leaf maple forest, and an enormous lava “moonscape” you’ll never forget.
+And in addition, you get class-A Oregon forest and an enormous lava “moonscape” you’ll never forget.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 This out-and-back starts at the intersection of Highways 126 and 242, climbs Hwy 242 (The McKenzie Highway) to McKenzie Pass, and returns.
-It’s a long and challenging but never daunting climb, followed by a descent that’s beyond words.
+It’s a long but consistently moderate climb, averaging 5% on the steepest leg, followed by a descent that’s beyond words.
 If you don’t like out-and-backs it’s possible to ride the Pass from end to end one way, and I’ll discuss how later, but it’s less good that way, because the east side of the summit is dead boring compared to the west side, both climbing and descending.

 The first five miles of the ride are very easy climbing through the typical spectacular Oregon rain forest—ferns, canopies, sun backlighting conifer limbs.
 You’ll see lots of signs that you’re very welcome: “Share the road,” “Scenic Bikeway,” “Bikes may use full lane,” and (new to me) “Bikes stay to right of centerline”!
-You’re not in Kansas any more.
+You’re not in Kansas, or California, any more.

-At around 14 miles you top out at an obvious plateau, and the bulk of the climbing is over.
-The last 7 miles are mostly untaxing rollers.
-For a while you ride through a landscape of half-dead conifers.
+At 14.2 miles (it’s sometimes helpful to know exact distances on a long climb) there’s a mini-summit.
+The next/last 8 miles are mostly untaxing rollers working their way gradually upward to the summit.
+You’ll gain about 700 ft in those last 8 miles, most of it in one distressingly long pitch that catches you off-guard.
+For a while you ride through a landscape of conifers half of which are dead.
 Then you enter the lava flow, the reason most of the cars are up here.
 The word “moonscape” comes to everyone’s mind.
 The area around the summit is an ocean of ancient, black lava, sprinkled with brave gnarly trees growing in it, or having tried to grow in it and failed.
 Their dead trunks and broken limbs are irresistibly reminiscent of skeletons and bones.

-The return ride to your car is simply astonishing (after you re-ride the 7 miles of plateau), a perfect 14 miles of slaloming, banked curves on a pitch that ranges from mellow to exhilarating, all on a glassy road surface with good sight lines, plenty of room for oncoming cars (and there will be a few by mid-day), with all the dangerous curves clearly marked by speed limit signs (when it says “20” you know you need to slow to 25, and so on).
-And another plus: no car will pass you, because you can ride this road much faster than they can drive it.
+The ride back begins with one little pitch.
+That’s the last climbing you do in the return 22 miles.
+The descent is simply astonishing (after you re-ride the 8 miles of plateau), a perfect 14 miles of slaloming, banked curves on a pitch that ranges from mellow to exhilarating, all on a glassy road surface with good sight lines, plenty of room for oncoming cars (and there will be a few by mid-day), with all the dangerous curves clearly marked by speed limit signs (when it says “20” you know you need to slow to 25, and so on).
+No two corners are alike.
+Every 1/4 mile is a new experience.
+And another plus: no car will pass you, because you can ride this road faster than they can drive it.

 Oh, and the scenery—what was a pristine new dawn on your ride up will now be a golden fire on the way down.
 You just have to see it to believe it.
 It’s none of my business, but I strongly believe in getting off the bike in forest like this, walking 50 feet into it, and just sitting for a few minutes, to drink it in.
 Imagine what the pioneers thought when they encountered it.
 Imagine carving out a homestead from it.

 Is it the best descent in Bestrides.org?
-Of the descents called “best” on the Best Of page, Tunitas Creek Rd., is the longest and most traffic-free.
-McKenzie, Robinson Canyon, and Ebbetts are all prettier than Tunitas Creek.
-McKenzie is the prettiest and the sweetest.
+Of the descents called “best” on the Best Of the Best page, Tunitas Creek Rd., is the longest and most traffic-free.
+McKenzie, Robinson Canyon, and Ebbetts Pass are all prettier than Tunitas Creek.
+McKenzie is the lushest and the sweetest.
 Robinson is the shortest.
 Ebbetts is the fastest.
 Do them all and tell me which you prefer.

 And how does this ride compare to the Aufderheide ride just a stone’s throw down the road?
 Both are fairly long, steady, moderate climbs with roughly equal workloads.
 Both are drop-dead gorgeous.
 Aufderheide is lusher and wetter (though the fact that I did it last in a light rain might have something to do with that).
 The terrain of McKenzie is much more varied, from fern forest to moonscape.
 Aufderheide is much straighter, so the ride up is more monotonous and the descent is faster and much less interesting.